saidvandeklundert/learn/_posts/2021-11-16-calling-rust-from-python-using-pyo3.md

 key 4 value 4
 ```

-Note that the HasMap in Rust is very different from a Python dictionary.
-Given the fact that we defined the HasMap to use Strings for both key as well as value, it will fail in case we use something else in our Python dictionary.
+Note that the HashMap in Rust is very different from a Python dictionary.
+Given the fact that we defined the HashMap to use Strings for both key as well as value, it will fail in case we use something else in our Python dictionary.
 There is nothing that will try and coerce a type into another:

 ```python
 >>> try: